DevOps Blog

 The key differentiating Agile principles include:

 • Individuals and interactions over process and tools.
-Build a strong communication and collaboration mindset between team members across all functional domains.
+Build a strong communication and collaboration mindset between team members across all functional domains, all of whom have certain roles and responsibilities in Agile.

 • Working software instead of comprehensive documentation.
-Tactic knowledge is more valuable than document knowledge that’s often difficult to communicate and never truly sufficiently descriptive.
-Communications that take place while working together are likely to effectively communicate the necessary information between team members—as opposed to writing this information in a large documentation resource.
+Tactic knowledge is more valuable than document knowledge, which is often difficult to communicate and never truly sufficiently descriptive.
+Communication while working together is likely to effectively communicate the necessary information between team members instead of writing this information in a large documentation resource.

 • Customer collaboration over contract negotiation.
-Requirements change rapidly, especially when projects take prolonged duration to build and deploy, whereas as the market dynamics changes unpredictably.
+Requirements change rapidly, especially when projects take a prolonged duration to build and deploy, and the market dynamics change unpredictably.

 • Responding to change over following a plan.
 A successful project development model that has the provision to adapt can help the vendor and customer meet collective goals without exceeding project scope.